hibernate/hibernate-search/README.md

     > mvn clean install -Pdocumentation-pdf,dist -s settings-example.xml

+##### Elasticsearch

-The Elasticsearch module tests against one single version of Elasticsearch at a time.
+The Elasticsearch module tests against one single version of Elasticsearch at a time, launching an Elasticsearch server automatically on port 9200.
 You may redefine the version to use by specifying the right profile and using the `test.elasticsearch.host.version` property: